skills/introduction-to-codeql/.github/steps/1-enable-codeql.md

 1. Click **Enable CodeQL**.

-   > This will trigger a first run of CodeQL.
+   > 💡 Tip: This will trigger a first run of CodeQL.
 You can view the progress in the **Actions** tab.

 1. With CodeQL now enabled, Mona will check your progress and share the next steps.